uwescience/HackWeek-Writeup/paper.md

 On a larger scale, it might be useful to track measures of success more long-term.
 Those could for example be publication networks for scientists who attended the workshop, their publications as well as their career development.
 For this purpose, it is useful to keep a way to contact previous participants, via a mailing list or real-time messaging services like _Matrix_ or _Slack_.

-## Dos and Donts

-- A place to put in small things that work or DON'T work.

-- If something is a big point, it should get a section above.

-- If something is a small point, it can live here in a grab-bag of points.

 ### Acknowledgements

 - Anyone thanked here: *Feel free to move up to the Author list!*